seed-labs/seed-emulator/examples/C10-carla-seed/carla_seed.md

 - `signal_handler()`: Gracefully handles termination signals to ensure proper cleanup.
 ##### Game Loop
 - `game_loop()`: The main loop that runs the simulation, handling agent updates, world ticks, and event parsing.
-### Troubleshooting
-#### Common Issues
-A list of common problems that may arise when using the integration and their solutions.
-#### Debugging Tips
-Tips for diagnosing and fixing issues specific to the integration
 ### Future Work

 #### Enhanced Respawn Mechanics